Development guidelines

 Follow step 3-5 from the section “Creating a New Release” to adjust version numbers and changelog.

 a.
-If the issue affects the latest release:
+Most likely scenario: If the issue affects the latest release (even if created by a previous release):

 Create a pull request to merge the hotfix into the upstream’s

 b.
-If the issue affects an older release:
+If the issue affects an older release, which needs continuous support:

 Create a